Wang-Yue/CamillaDSP-Monitor/README.md

 A host monitor program for CamillaDSP, inspired by the RME ADI-2 DAC/Pro.

+# Note

+1. If you are looking to run this project on Raspberry Pi, you probably want to look into its sister project, [CamillaDSP-Gadget](https://github.com/Wang-Yue/CamillaDSP-Gadget), which makes your Raspberry Pi 4 a UAC2 gadget with DSP capabilities.

+2. This project is well tested in Mac.
+To set it up for other operating systems, you have to read official CamillaDSP [documentation](https://henquist.github.io/0.6.3/) on how to set up your audio devices in the YML file.

 # Introduction

 The [CamillaDSP](https://github.com/HEnquist/camilladsp/) project provides a seamless approach to do DSP system-wide on all major desktop operating systems, with various DSP features ready to be used, such as [Loudness](https://en.wikipedia.org/wiki/Loudness_compensation), [Convolution](https://en.wikipedia.org/wiki/Convolution), or [Parametric EQ](https://en.wikipedia.org/wiki/Equalization_(audio)#Parametric_equalizer).
 It utilizes a setting file that can be sent to the [websocket](https://henquist.github.io/0.6.3/websocket.html) in run time.